grahamking/oilcan/README.md

 Copy the startup script into /etc/init/.
 It is an upstart script.

-    sudo cp upstart.conf /etc/init/
+    sudo cp oilcan.conf /etc/init/

-Edit /etc/init/upstart.conf and make it work for you.
+Edit /etc/init/oilcan.conf and make it work for you.
 For help on this run:

     /usr/local/bin/oilcan --help